 Get to the point

 It is not just the ease of use that is important.
 Visitors like to know within a few seconds if your website offers them what they want.
 So text should be clear and to the point.
 Links should lead them to further information or to the product or service they want.
-They should be placed where it is easy for visitors to find, not hidden amongst unnecessary layers of text.
+They should be placed where it is easy for visitors to find, not hidden among unnecessary layers of text.

 If most visitors get to your page by clicking on your ad, it should be a landing page set up with little information on it apart from what the ad was about, a contact link or a link to the page that shows your product.
 This page should then lead the customer easily to the checkout and they should be guided along each step of the way by obvious buttons that tell them what to do.